munster-dev/docs/docs/props.md

 ---

 Props is a directive that allows developers to pass any type of data from parent to child.
-It is more advance than [attributes](./attributes) since attributes can only pass string, number or boolean to child component.
+It is more advance than [observed attributes](./observed-attributes) since attributes can only pass string, number or boolean to child component.

 ## Syntax